Bet on The Belmont Stakes

 Pace Makes the Race

-A lot of times, handicappers get in the trap of thinking that a horse who keeps falling short will improve if he gets more distane in the Belmont Stakes.
+A lot of times, handicappers get in the trap of thinking that a horse who keeps falling short will improve if he gets more distance in the Belmont Stakes.
 And, that is a recipe for failure.
 Perhaps distance will improve the horse, but pace is an important factor as well.

 If the horse keeps falling short, even if there is a hot pace in front of them, it is more likely that the horse just does not like to win than the horse actually needs more distance.
 And, if the horse is not going to get much of a hot pace?
 Consider that horse for third or fourth place in trifectas or superfectas, but lean on horses with more tactical speed as your win bet candidates.